 Rhiannon Graybill is a scholar of the Hebrew Bible whose work brings together biblical texts and contemporary critical and cultural theory.
 Her research interests include prophecy, gender and sexuality, horror theory, and psychoanalysis and ancient Near Eastern literature.
 She is the author of Are We Not Men?
 Unstable Masculinity in the Hebrew Prophets (Oxford, 2016).
-Her current projects include a monograph entitled The Cannibal Bible and a commentary to the book of Jonah (with Steven L. McKenzie and John Kaltner).
+Her current projects include a study of sexual violence and rape in the Hebrew Bible (under contract with Oxford University Press), the Anchor Yale Bible Commentary on Jonah (with Steven L. McKenzie and John Kaltner), and an edited volume on Margaret Atwood and the Bible (with Peter Sabo).

 Are We Not Men?
 Unstable Masculinity in the Hebrew Prophets (Oxford, 2016).